inmanta/inmanta-core/docs/model_developers/resource_sets.rst

 .. warning::

-    This is an advanced feature, targeted at stable models that have the need to scale beyond their current capabilities.
+    This is an advanced feature, targeted at mature models that have the need to scale beyond their current capabilities.
     Care should be taken to :ref:`implement this safely<partial-compiles-guidelines>`, and the user should be aware of :ref:`its limitations<partial-compiles-limitations>`.